-\begin{Rem} The remarks below follow from the definition \cite{laszlo2006}. \begin{enumerate} \item A folding operator $A_{Q}$ is well-defined as for all points $x\in X$ and Borel sets $E$ of $Y$ the inequality $Q(E|x)\leq 1$ holds, thus the function $x\mapsto Q(E|x)$ is integrable by any measure with finite variation. \item The monotonity of integration implies that a folding operator is continuous and $\Vert A_{Q}\Vert_{M(X)\rightarrow M(Y)} = 1$, just as in the case of $L^{1}$ theory.
-If inefficiencies are allowed, $\Vert A_{Q}\Vert_{M(X)\rightarrow M(Y)} \leq 1$ holds. \item The folding operators defined by folding measures is a generalization of the folding operators by response functions. \end{enumerate} \end{Rem}
+\begin{remark} The remarks below follow from the definition \cite{laszlo2006}. \begin{enumerate}[(i)] \item A folding operator $A_{Q}$ is well-defined as for all points $x\in X$ and Borel sets $E$ of $Y$ the inequality $Q(E|x)\leq 1$ holds, thus the function $x\mapsto Q(E|x)$ is integrable by any measure with finite variation. \item The monotonicity of integration implies that a folding operator is continuous and $\Vert A_{Q}\Vert_{M(X)\rightarrow M(Y)} = 1$, just as in the case of $L^{1}$ theory.
+If inefficiencies are allowed, $\Vert A_{Q}\Vert_{M(X)\rightarrow M(Y)} \leq 1$ holds. \item The folding operators defined by folding measures is a generalization of the folding operators by response functions. \end{enumerate} \end{remark}

 As in the $L^{1}$ theory, the convolutions represent an important class of folding operators.